 Simple English definitions for legal terms

-Read a random definition: consolidation of actions
+Read a random definition: Social Security Disability Insurance

 An instrument is a written document that records important agreements or actions that are legally enforceable.
 Examples of legal instruments include contracts, wills, deeds, and laws passed by governments.
 These documents must be read as a whole and interpreted correctly.
 While some people can write their own legal instruments, only lawyers can draft complex ones that secure legal rights.
 Once a legal instrument is signed, it becomes valid and can be used as evidence.
 In the past, legal instruments had to be sealed with wax or stamped, but this is no longer required in most places.
 However, it is illegal to falsify or change a legal instrument with the intention of deceiving someone else.